naoki-evan-hisamoto/lrdc-style-guide/readme.md

 </br>

   1. Enter `brew install node` into a Terminal prompt.
+  2. Enter `npm install npm@latest -g` into a Terminal prompt.
-  2. To check the install, enter `node -v; npm -v`.
+  3. To check the install, enter `node -v; npm -v`.
 You should see two numbers print out which are the versions for node and npm respectively.

 </br>